 Some researchindicates that it is highly effective and provides lasting results.

-Microdermabrasion: This exfoliating treatment uses tiny particles to remove dead skin cells.
+- Microdermabrasion: This exfoliating treatment uses tiny particles to remove dead skin cells.
 It is a relatively minor treatment that is suitable for mild cases of hyperpigmentation.
 However, this therapy can make rosacea worse and is

 - Chemical peels: These treatments also exfoliate the skin but go deeper than microdermabrasion.
 They can be highly effective, but there is a risk of burning the skin with improper use, or even making skin tone

 There are several steps that people can take to reduce their chance of developing an uneven skin tone.
 These can include: